Monday, 13 April 2026

 Hoverfly (Syrphus Family), Royston, 8 April

-The Willow Warbler was still singing on the 19th, on my return from a short holiday in Barcelona (I'll eventually put out a short post about the birds that I recorded there), but was not recorded subsequently - nor were any other Willow Warblers recorded this spring on my local patch, so I was lucky to find that one.
-Swallows had returned in my absence, being seen at and around their usual summer haunts during the later stages of April.
+The Willow Warbler was still singing on the 19th, on my return from a short holiday in Barcelona (I'll eventually put out a short post about the birds that I recorded there), but was not recorded subsequently.
+However, a second Willow Warbler was singing on The Heath (Old Rifle Range) on the 29th and I managed to get a photo of this one (below).
+Swallows returned in good numbers, being seen at and around their usual summer haunts during the later stages of April.
 I saw two at Hatchpen Farm on the 19th, but a far more interesting bird was the male Mandarin Duck seen at Hatchpen Pond on the same day, the first that I've seen on my local patch although I have seen them in Kelshall and Sandon.
 The bird was not seen on subsequent visits.

-I recorded a total of seven Lesser Whitethroats on a walk round the villages of Therfield and Reed on the 21st, included one that showed surprisingly well for me (these birds are notorious 'skulkers') at Reed End.
+I recorded a total of seven Lesser Whitethroats on a walk round the villages of Therfield and Reed on the 21st, included one that showed surprisingly well for me (these birds are notorious 'skulkers') at Reed End (A further two were singing at the east side of Therfield Heath on the 29th).
 A House Martin, seen briefly at Phillup's Lake, was my first of the year.
 Corn Buntings (at least 40) were still flocking near Reed End, whilst similar numbers of Linnets were seen in the Therfield area, but in pairs or much smaller groups.
 Whitethroats were numerous by the end of the month, and a male was singing perhaps 300 metres away from the house in the field hedgerow that backs onto my estate.

 Male Mandarin Duck (with Female Mallard), Hatchpen Farm (Reed), 19 April